Table of Contents

 Inhalant abuse, or huffing, is the practice of inhaling vapors to experience intoxication.
-Huffing is one of many types of high-risk recreational highs that teens or young adults may experiment with.
+Huffing is one of many types of high-risk recreational highs that teens and adults may experiment with.
 One of the chemicals used in huffing is the refrigerant called Freon.
 Freon, the brand name for fluorinated hydrocarbons, is an odorless gas commonly found in air conditioning units.
 Teens may access the Freon directly from the a/c unit, or apply the chemical to a rag or inhale it from a plastic bag (bagging).

 In hopes of experiencing a high similar to alcohol’s effects, as they both depress the central nervous system, the refrigerant is deeply inhaled.
 They may experience sedating effects, hallucinations, euphoria, and lightheadedness.
 With the high lasting only about five minutes, the individual will repeat the process repeatedly to extend the high.